 Back in grade school, my friends and I formed a club called the Busy Bees.
 Our goal was to perform service projects in the community.
-While I do remember several afterschool club meetings held at my house, I don’t recall ever doing any community projects.
+While I do remember several after school club meetings held at my house, I don’t recall ever doing any community projects.
 While our intentions were good, we Bees weren’t really that busy.

-A few decades later, I found the person whom I think could have led our club to accomplish great things in the community.
+A few decades later, I found the person who I think could have led our club to accomplish great things in the community.
 She’s Melodee Colbert-Kean, a Queen Bee buzzing with seemingly endless energy and a passion for service.
 While I can’t transport her back in time to mentor our club, I certainly appreciate all the things that she does for the place I now call home: Joplin.

 Melodee’s career highlights include serving as Joplin’s first African-American mayor, and as President of the National League of Cities.
 She has met President Obama and traveled the world as a representative of Joplin.
 With all of these accomplishments under her belt at only age 50, I’d assumed that she’d been interested in civil service most of her life.